EduardoAbreuDev/RedGifsDownloader/README.md

 ## Credits

 - Powered by the [RedGifsDownloader.net](https://redgifsdownloader.net/) API
-- Icons and interface designed by [YourName]
+- Icons and interface designed by RedGifsDownloader.net

 ## Disclaimer